jdcloudcom/en/documentation/Elastic-Compute/Function-Service/Operation-Guide/invokefunction/triggermanagement/eventsourceservice/apig-tigger.md

-See Table 1 for the trigger configuration parameter description for API Gateway trigger, * is a compulsory item.
+See Table 1 for the trigger configuration parameter description for API Gateway, * is a compulsory item.

 Table 1 API Gateway Trigger Information Table